espocrm/documentation/docs/administration/roles-management.md

 * Portal users cannot be added as collaborators.

-The Collaborators parameter is available for custom entities created via the Entity Manager and for the standard following entity types: Task, Cas, Account, Contact, Lead, Opportunitie, Document, Knowledge Base Article and Target List.
+The Collaborators parameter is available for custom entities created via the Entity Manager and for the standard following entity types: Task, Case, Account, Contact, Lead, Opportunity, Document, Knowledge Base Article and Target List.

 ## See also